 What an amazing production from such unassuming little creatures!

-It’s marvelous to have numerous nature-made honeys at your fingertips.
-Certain honeys work wonders in flavoring baked goods and dishes.
+It’s marvelous to have numerous nature-made types of honey at your fingertips.
+Certain honey works wonders in flavoring baked goods and dishes.

 Yet if you don’t have access to different kinds of honey, you can flavor your own.

 This is a kitchen trick I learned a long time ago and have recently started practicing again.
-Give your honey the essence of any herb (or edible flower) you like.
+Give your honey the essence of any herb, spice, or edible flower you like.

 The natural flavors of the honey and the herbs will come together for a delicate waltz of sweet floral and earthy tones.
 You can then use your herbed-honey for baking, dressings, sauces, beverages, or simply drizzled over warm bread.

 Herd Infused Honey makes a wonderful edible gift to give to friends around the holidays!

 - 12-16 ounce jar of local honey

 - ¼ cup fresh chopped herbs, any variety (2 tablespoons dried herbs)